Autism Rate is Now 1 in 59 for Children in America

 The Latest Autism Rate

 Plus, this cohort of kids are 12 years old by the time we learn their fate.
 Wonder what the rate of autism is in YOUR kids being born today?
 You’ll have to wait 12 years to find out.
 OR, you can follow the National Center for Health Statistics which surveys current children across all age groups.
-Their 2016 data show autism affects 1 in 36 children (you can make this a LINK to my last blog on this).
+Their 2016 data show autism affects 1 in 36 children.
 In 2014 it was 1 in 45.
 Do you see a pattern?

 The CDC Positions Autism Rate to be Unchanged

 Why it is imperative to the CDC that the public perceive autism as the same yesterday, today, and tomorrow, instead of the ever-rising public health crisis that it really is?
 Cause.
 I suspect they are afraid the public will start looking for what’s causing it instead of writing it off as genetic.
 If the CDC can spin autism as unchanging and genetic, then people won’t rise up and demand they figure out what is wrong with our modern pediatric medical system that is missing the boat – or possibly steering it in the wrong direction.
 Then it doesn’t matter how common autism is.
 As long as it’s not rising, don’t worry about it.
 Sure, it’s a health crisis, but it’s not a RISING health crisis.